What to Wear Gorilla Trekking – The Ultimate Packing List for an Amazing Day!

 Long pants

 I’ve seen pictures of people hiking to see the gorillas in shorts and I’d advise against this.
-At times, you might be walking through scratchy bushes, or have to deal with bugs, so cover your skin unless you want itchy legs covered in welts and bites!
+At times, you might be walking through scratchy bushes, or have to deal with bugs, so cover your skin and wear long pants unless you want itchy legs covered in welts and bites!

 If you’re worried about getting hot, then go for lightweight, wicking pants that will keep you cool and covered up.